kyzh/graphite-munin/README.md

 What
 ====
-The akwardly (re)named "graphite-munin" is the papper around Adam Jacob's "Munin-Node to Graphite bridge" candy
+The akwardly (re)named "graphite-munin" is a wrapper around Adam Jacob's "Munin-Node to Graphite bridge" candy
 Basicaly, I just added an init script.

 Target